Northern naked-tailed armadillo: Description

 The northern naked-tailed armadillo is relatively small for an armadillo, with adults measuring 31 to 42 cm in length, with an 11 to 18 cm tail, and weighing from 2 to 3.5 kg.
 They have a short, broad snout, large, funnel-shaped ears, and small eyes.
 Unlike other armadillos with which they might be confused, they have no scales on the backs of their ears.

 The upper body is covered in multiple, squarish scutes, that are arranged in ten to thirteen bands which allow the animal some flexibility.
 Compared with some other armadillo species, the bands are indistinct.
 The carapace is generally dark grey-brown in color, with a yellowish tinge to the lower margin.
 The tail has thinner plates, which are more widely spaced, and somewhat pinkish.
 The underside of the animal has numerous tufts of hair arranged in about twenty regular bands.
 The forefeet have five claws, with the middle claw being greatly enlarged into a sickle shape.
 They have been described as possessing a pungent, musky odor.

 Distribution and habitat

 It is found from Chiapas in southern Mexico to western Colombia, northwestern Ecuador and northwestern Venezuela, at altitudes from sea level to 3000 m.
-Its habitats include tropical dry forest, moderately moist forest, cloud forest and forest edges, including secondary and agriculturally disturbed forest, as well as in dry savanna and Colombian subpáramo.
+Its habitats include tropical dry forest, moderately moist forest, cloud forest and forest edges, including secondary and agriculturally disturbed forest, as well as in dry savanna and Colombian sub-páramo.
 However, it appears to prefer undisturbed primary forest, and thus may be vulnerable to deforestation and other forms of habitat disturbance.
 There are no recognised subspecies.